elasticio/rest-api-component/README.md

 The **REST API component** is a simple yet powerful component that allows you to connect to any REST API without programming your own components and deploying them into the platform.

+The REST API component will perform a single REST API call when executed.
+Incoming data can gets used to configure the API call made and the response from the API call will be the output.

 This document covers the following topics:

 *   [Introduction](#introduction)